mcognetta/mcognetta.github.io/posts/aoc-aheui-en.md

 At the start, the active data structure is the `ㄴ`-stack, which holds just the newest number (`x[i]`).
 The queue holds `[x[i-3], x[i-2], x[i-1]]`.
 Here, we copy the just-read number and send it to the back of the queue, to prepare for the next iteration.
 Then, we send the front of the queue (the oldest number in the current set) to the `ㄴ`-stack, so it can be compared with the just-read in number.

 In part one, we also had to do a comparison between old and new numbers.
-The `ㅈ`-compare command, acts as a `≥`, but what this question requires is `>`.
+The `ㅈ`-compare command acts as a `≥`, but what this question requires is `>`.
 It turns out that there aren’t cases of `x[i] == x[i-1]` in the input (at least, in my input), but there are many cases of `x[i] == x[i-3]`.
 This means that we cannot compare the old and new numbers directly with `ㅈ`, as it would over count (when the triplet sums are equal).
 To avoid this, we add one to the older number, so that `ㅈ` returns `1` only when the new number is strictly larger (that is, `new ≥ old + 1`).

 In 아희, there is no way to directly push a `1` into a stack (recall that `ㅂ`-push pushes a value based on the number of lines in the final consonant; since `ㅇ` is already reserved for reading from stdin, there are no available final consonants with only one line).
 One way to input a one is to push the same value twice and then divide (the `ㄴ` command).
 This is done with `반/분/너`, which pushes a `2` twice and then divides, leaving `1`.
 Once the addition and comparison are done, the counter is updated and the loop starts over (so that now, the queue holds `[x[i-2], x[i-1], x[i]]` and the `ㄴ`-stack holds `[x[i+1]]`).

 In addition to `ㄴ`-divide, one other new instruction is present in this program, `ㅇ` (seen in the `어` character).
-This is the "no op" instruction, and it does nothing (but the vowel can still have effect).
+This is the "no op" instruction, and it does nothing (but the vowel can still have an effect).
 It is typically used to preserve the layout of the program, or for program flow.
 Here we use it to preserve the rectangular structure of the loop.

 Exactly like the first problem, when the end-of-file is reached, the beginning of the loop `방` instruction fails, sending the program to the third section: